nathanKramer/qmk_firmware/keyboards/splitkb/kyria/keymaps/nathanKramer/readme.md

 1. Open QMK Toolbox
 1. Tick auto flash
 1. Press reset button (it should flash at this stage).
+1. You have to flash both sides of the keyboard.

 ## Base layer(s)